palewire/first-news-app/docs/index.rst

 If you don't have Python installed (a more likely fate for Windows users) try downloading and installing it from `here
 <http://www.python.org/download/releases/2.7.6/>`_.
 Python 2.7 is preferred but you can probably find a
-way to make most of this tutorial work with other versions if you stick with it.
+way to make most of this tutorial work with other versions if you futz a little.

 pip
 ---